HEAD AND NECK CANCER

 What is plastic surgery?
 What is microvascular reconstruction?

-Inevitably, to remove the cancerous portion, certain part of the mouth needs to be removed.
+Inevitably, to remove the cancerous portion, certain part of the normal tissue needs to be removed as margin.
 It could be jaw bone, tongue or skin of the cheek or anything else.
-After removal, there will be a defect there.
+After removal, there will be a defect.
 If this defect is not reconstructed, there will be functional compromise.
 So, in microvascular reconstruction, tissue from other part of the body is transferred in to the mouth.
-The tissue can be taken from your hand or thigh or leg or backside.
+The tissue can be taken from your hand or thigh or leg or from the back.
 For any tissue to survive, it needs constant blood supply.
 Once the tissues are transferred, the blood vessels of the tissue ( hand / leg / thigh/ back....) are joined with blood vessels of the neck, so that the circulation is established for it to survive.
 This process is called microvascular reconstruction or plastic surgery.
+These are small blood vessels measuring 2 - 5mm in diameter.
+The blood circulation in the flap will be monitored post surgery.

 When will my jawbone not be replaced?